Media Quality and Network Connectivity Performance in Microsoft Teams

 Connection from User 1 to the edge of the Microsoft network This usually includes a network connection such as WiFi or Ethernet, the WAN connection from User 1 to the Internet egress point (your network Edge device), and the Internet connection from your network Edge to Microsoft network Edge.

-Connection within Microsoft network This is between the Microsoft Edge to Skype for Business Online data center, where the A/V Conferencing servers are used.
+Connection within Microsoft network This is between the Microsoft Edge to Microsoft Teams data center, where the A/V Conferencing servers are used.

-Connection within Microsoft Network This is between the Skype for Business Online data center and Microsoft network Edge.
+Connection within Microsoft Network This is between the Microsoft Teams data center and Microsoft network Edge.

 Connection from Microsoft network edge to User 2 This includes the Internet connection from your network Edge to Microsoft network Edge, the WAN connection from User 2 to the Internet egress point (your network Edge), and the network connection such as a WiFi or an Ethernet.

-The following diagram shows breakdown of components and network segments of a Skype for Business Online PSTN call:
+The following diagram shows breakdown of components and network segments of a Microsoft Teams PSTN call:

 In a PSTN call scenario, the media path crosses the following network segments: